Is the “Crossless” Label the Right Label?

 So how should we view their gospel preaching?
 First of all, we should admit that “while they” adamantly deny that the lost must believe in Christ’s deity, substitutionary death, and resurrection to receive the gift of eternal life, they also insist that these truths should still be proclaimed to the lost.

-In my book I noted how in the early days of the Lordship controversy (1988-ff.), John MacArthur bristled at the label, “Lordship Salvation” when it was attached to his view of the Gospel.
+In Defense of the Gospel I noted how in the early days of the Lordship controversy (1988-ff.), John MacArthur bristled at the label, “Lordship Salvation” when it was attached to his view of the Gospel.
 In The Gospel According to Jesus, MacArthur wrote,

 Based on the overwhelming evidence from their own writing the Hodges, Wilkin, GES aberrant interpretation of the Gospel will always, and only be referred to as the “Crossless” gospel by those of us who will not surrender the pure doctrinal high ground for the sake of unity.
 Whether those men like it or not, they need to get used to their theology being known and referred to as a “Crossless” gospel.
 In reference to the Hodges/GES interpretation of the Gospel the “Crossless” label is going to be used permanently and without apology.